Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Results

 Finally, the picture for the constant amplitude model at the $0.4$ mJy flux density cut is as expected and consistent with what we described for the variety of models before.
-These constraints are shown with dashed orange lines in the right panel of \Cref{fig:1d_plots}.
-The \texttt{SKADS} result for \texttt{HALOFIT} is $\sigma_8=0.78^{+0.11}_{-0.09}$ (linear model values in \Cref{tab:flux_0p4_bg_Dz.} and the variety of models again shown in the bottom right panel of \Cref{fig:sigma_8_bias_contours} ).
-The increase in the estimated value for $\sigma_8$ when a more conservative flux density cut is applied has also been seen by \cite{Nakoneczny24}.
-However, we cannot make a direct comparison with their work, since it concerned an analysis using a denser radio continuum sample of the LoTSS survey \citep{Shimwell_2019} and also different flux density cuts.
+These constraints are shown with dashed orange lines in the right panel of \autoref{fig:1d_plots}.
+The \texttt{SKADS} result for \texttt{HALOFIT} is $\sigma_8=0.78^{+0.11}_{-0.09}$ (linear model values in \autoref{tab:flux_0p4_bg_Dz.} and the variety of models again shown in the bottom right panel of \autoref{fig:sigma_8_bias_contours} ). {The higher estimated value and the increased constraining power for $\sigma_8$ when a more conservative flux density cut is applied are related to the opposite behavior of the galaxy bias and the reasons we discussed, respectively in \autoref{subsec:Gal_bias_results}}.
+The higher galaxy bias values for brighter samples has also been seen by \cite{Nakoneczny24}, however, we cannot make a direct comparison with their work, since it concerned an analysis using a denser radio continuum sample of the LoTSS survey \citep{Shimwell_2019} and also applied different flux density cuts.

+{Another important point, is the performance of \texttt{T-RECS} compared to the \texttt{SKADS}.
+Although we discuss the comparison between them in detail in \autoref{app:trecs_analysis}, it is interesting to mention here, that similarly to what we saw for the galaxy bias also applies on $\sigma_8$ but with an opposite behavior.
+By looking at the right panel of \autoref{fig:1d_plots_trecs}, it is evident that the different redshift distributions can yield up to $\sim0.5\sigma$ parameter shift, assuming a constant galaxy bias model and the 0.18mJy flux density cut.}